oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ## Task 2: Rollback AHF metadata and framework and updates

-Use the **ahfctl rollbackupdate** command with the **-updateid** option to rollback the updates with a specific update ID.
+Run the **ahfctl rollbackupdate** command with the **-updateid** option to rollback the updates with a specific update ID.
 If you do not specify the update ID, then AHF rolls back to the previous state by default.

 1. To rollback the metadata and framework updates: